 In a global conflict, the need for medical care and supplies will rise dramatically, but there’s only so much supply.
 I’m not talking about major injuries here, but when hospitals are focused on acute cases more minor injuries are left untreated and can become can be life-threatening.

-A good medical kit is essential, whether it’s a small everyday carry kit, to a car emergency kit, all the way up to a long-term backwoods medical backpack.
+A good medical kit is essential, whether it’s a small everyday carry kit, all the way up to a long-term backwoods medical backpack.
 A little bit of antiseptic can be absolutely life-saving, and it’s inexpensive to buy ahead of time.

 Beyond first aid, the main causes of death 100 years ago are all now easily prevented with modern antibiotics.
 They’re hard to come by short of a trip to the emergency room, but there is one company that prescribes emergency antibiotics for anyone hoping to prepare in advance.
 A single kit comes with a full course of the five most common types of antibiotics, as well as a book explaining their use.